platformatic/load-test/README.md

 - `-h, --host <hostname>` - Rewrite the host in all URLs to this value (e.g., `localhost:3000`).
 Useful for replaying production traffic against a local or staging server.
 The protocol (http/https) and path are preserved from the original URL.
 - `--no-cache` - Add `cache=false` to the querystring of all URLs to bypass caching.
 Useful for testing without cache influence.
 - `--skip-header` - Skip the first line of the CSV file.
 Useful when your CSV file has a header row.
+- `--no-verify` - Disable HTTPS certificate verification.
+Useful for testing against servers with self-signed certificates or in development environments.

 ### Examples